osohq/oso/docs/content/any/reference/tooling/tracing.md

 `POLAR_LOG=trace` exposes a more verbose view of a query execution in Polar and extends the contents of `POLAR_LOG=info`.
 The `POLAR_LOG=trace` traces will emit a log for every Goal encountered by the Polar virtual machine during the query execution.
 Notable examples include:

-* Showing parameter type checking information during query applicability tests
+* Showing parameter type checking information during query applicability tests.

 * Showing values that are bound to variables for each expression.